There are many books about creative journal writing out there. The approaches vary wildly.

 If you like a little less detail then I suggest you take a look at these abstract creative writing exercises.

-I also have lots of suggestions for fun stuff you can do to get your mind feeling fresh and ready to go on my creative writing activities page.
+I also have lots of suggestions for fun stuff you can do to get your mind feeling fresh on my creative writing activities page.

 Best of luck with your writing.